hkarhani/syslogfs/README.md

 ## Credits

-Based on original idea from Mohammad Zhaim - ForeScout SE.
+Based on original idea of Mohammad Zhaim - ForeScout SE.
 Developed and maintained by Hassan El Karhani - a ForeScout SE.